annacuomo/Anna_PostDoc_notebooks/CheatSheets/R/cheatsheet_R.md

 ### remove duplicate rows

-e.g. only retain top variant for a gene
+e.g., only retain top variant for a gene

 ```R
 results <- results[-which(duplicated(results$gene)),]